shrouk-mostafa/nopcommerce-Automation-Test/README.md

 Push to the branch (git push origin feature/your-feature-name).
 Open a pull request.

-### License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ### Explanation:

 - **Overview**: A brief description of the project and its purpose.
-- **Prerequisites**: Lists the necessary software to be installed before setting up the project.
+- **Requirements**: Lists the necessary software to be installed before setting up the project.
 - **Project Structure**: Describes the layout of the project directory.
+- **Scenarios covered**: Describe all the Scenarios covered in this project.
-- **Setup and Installation**: Instructions on how to clone the repository, import the project into an IDE, and install dependencies.
+- **Setup and Installation**: Instructions on how to clone the repository, import the project into an IDE and install dependencies.
 - **Running the Tests**: Different ways to run the tests using Maven, TestNG, and Cucumber.
-- **Configuration**: Instructions on how to configure the browser and environment settings.
 - **Reporting**: Details on where to find test reports and how to view them.
 - **Contributing**: Guidelines for contributing to the project.
-- **License**: License information for the project.

 This `README.md` provides a comprehensive guide for anyone who wants to set up, run, and contribute to the automation project.